 Lying on the shores of the Adriatic Sea, Dubrovnik is definitely a city not to be missed.
 Often referred as the Pearl of the Adriatic, this charming city has recently become quite famous amongst visitors as it was the main filming location for King’s Landing in Game of Thrones.
 Even if you haven’t seen a single episode, you need to put this city on your Europe bucket list right away!

-Dubrovnik is a small city so you can discover the best places in just a weekend but if you have more time you can easily spend up to one week in the city.
+The city is quite small so spending 3 days in Dubrovnik is enough to discover the best places but if you have more time you can easily spend up to one week in the city.
 Even if you have only one day in Dubrovnik you need to go up to the city walls – the view is just incredible from up there!
 If you have more time, you can take a ferry ride or a kayak tour to the nearby Lokrum island, go for a Game of Thrones walking tour, relax at the beautiful beaches or take a day trip to Kotor (Montenegro) or Mostar (Bosnia-Herzegovina).

 9. London, United Kingdom

 London is one of the most iconic and well-known cities in Europe, attracting millions of tourists every year.
 Home to the British royal family and many historical landmarks, London is definitely a city that needs to be on everyone’s Europe bucket list.
-Seeing the Big Ben and the Houses of Parliament is a must when visiting London, as well as admiring the Tower Bridge and taking a ride on the London Eye.
+Seeing the Big Ben and the Houses of Parliament is a must when visiting London, and no London bucket list is complete without admiring the Tower Bridge and taking a ride on the London Eye.

 Apart from the historical landmarks, there are many unique things to do in London.
 If you’re a Harry Potter fan you definitely need go for a Warner Bro’s Studio Tour where you can explore the wonders or the Wizarding World.
 You can also visit the Madame Tussauds wax museum and the London Dungeon or watch a musical at one of the famous theatres in London.
 Don’t forget to try an authentic English breakfast and a fish and chips while you’re in the city!